 Any other activities that may assist the beneficiary in increasing their knowledge in areas that can assist the beneficiary in making decisions which leads to an employment goal and career path.

-Every beneficiary would benefit from volunteering in the community to gain valuable experience that could be beneficial in the career path determination.
-Volunteering will provide a beneficiary, especially someone who has never worked, an opportunity to gain insight into being a responsible employee, provides them with valuable knowledge and experience which will allow them to add skills to their resume’, as well as, help them to decide the type of job they desire.
-Volunteer activities are to be provided under the guidelines of the United States Fair Labor Standards Act of 1985 as amended.
+Every beneficiary would benefit from volunteering in the community to gain valuable experience in the career path determination.
+Volunteering offers a beneficiary, especially someone who has never worked, an opportunity to gain insight into being a responsible employee and deciding what type of job they desire.
+It also gives them valuable knowledge, skills, and experience to add to their resume.
+Volunteer activities are to be provided under the guidelines of the United States Fair Labor Standards Act of 1938 as amended.

 All prevocational service activities are time limited to one year, with a targeted service for beneficiaries who think they want to become employed in an individual job in the community but may need additional information and experiences in order to determine such things as their areas of interests for work, skills, strengths, and conditions needed for successful employment.